Uncertainty-Aware Guidance for Target Tracking subject to Intermittent Measurements using Motion Model Learning: RESULTS

-For a benchmark comparison of guidance approaches, each experiment is designed for the agent to track the target for approximately 1.5 minutes using the hardware setup described in Section \ref{sec:setup}.
-For each guidance method, the identical experiment is performed three times to obtain average values of performance metrics.
-All three guidance methods use DMMN as an estimation method.
-In Figure \ref{fig:bar_errors}, the target tracking performance is compared using the three metrics defined in \ref{ssec:comparison_setup}.
-The figure shows the DMMN-EER method outperforms the other two baseline methods in each of the three quantitative evaluations metrics.
-When compared with the LAWN and PFWM methods, the DMMN-EER method achieves the smallest state and tracking error with the lowest uncertainty in the particle distribution.
+For each guidance method, the identical experiment is again performed ten times to obtain average values of performance metrics.
+All four guidance methods use the same DMMN as an estimation method.
+In Figure \ref{fig:bar_errors}, the target tracking performance is compared using the four metrics defined in \ref{ssec:comparison_setup}.
+The figure shows the DMMN-EER method outperforms the other two baseline methods in each of the four quantitative evaluations metrics.
+When compared with the LAWN and PFWM methods, the DMMN-EER method achieves the smallest state and tracking error with the lowest distribution uncertainty and highest percent time in FOV.

-The advantage of DMMN-EER, which is to effectively reduce target tracking uncertainty with intermittent measurements, is highlighted in Figure \ref{fig:estimation_error_subfigures}.
+The advantage of DMMN-EER is highlighted in Figure \ref{fig:estimation_error_subfigures}.
 In the figure, the estimation error over time of a single run is plotted, where the red vertical lines are the times when the target is occluded, and black vertical lines are the times where the target is not inside the FOV.
-As shown in the figure, the DMMN-EER method has a lower estimation error over time, $\tilde{e}$, compared to the LAWN and PFWM methods.
+As shown in the figure, the DMMN-EER method has a lower estimation error over time, $\tilde{e}$, compared to the PFWM method.
 Moreover, it is noteworthy that the DMMN-EER can reduce $\tilde{e}$ more quickly than the other two when the target escapes the unknown occlusion zone.
 For all methods, the figure shows the error is increased inside and near the occlusion zones.
-While LAWN and PFWM still has high $\tilde{e}$ right after the occlusion, DMMN-EER reduces $\tilde{e}$ efficiently because the EER-based approach can command the agent to move to the position that the target is most probable to be located at, based on the prediction from DMMN.
-Furthermore, the computation is done online by approximating the probability distribution using particle concepts inside DMMN-EER.
+While PFWM still has high $\tilde{e}$ right after the occlusion, DMMN-EER reduces $\tilde{e}$ efficiently because the EER-based approach can command the agent to move to the position that the target is most probable to be located at, based on the prediction from DMMN.